chenchenzi/chenzixu/content/resources/3asr/sr3.md

 extras/install_openblas.sh
 ```

-It is likely that you find the following error message in the Terminal output:
+You may also find the following error message in the Terminal output:
 {{% alert warning %}}
 ```
 mv: rename xianyi-OpenBLAS-* to OpenBLAS: No such file or directory